 Ron L. Deal

-Get a copy of The Smart Stepfamily: Seven Steps to a Healthy Family by Ron L. Deal on Amazon today.
+Get a copy of The Smart Stepfamily: Seven Steps to a Healthy Family or The Smart Stepfamily DVD small group series by Ron L. Deal on Amazon today.

 A Message to the Church

 Stepfamily ministry represents the next big challenge for American churches.
 Blended families are a field ripe for harvest, but the workers are few.
 When the first edition of this book came out in 2002 most of the ministry to stepfamilies around the country and the world was a grassroots effort.
 In other words, the ministry being done in most churches was being done by the stepfamilies themselves.
 At that time, very few ministers and church leaders put stepfamily ministry on their list of priorities.
 I’m pleased to say that today church leaders, senior pastors, and marriage ministry leaders are beginning to join in the fight against redivorce.
 In addition, FamilyLife™, a global marriage and family ministry provider and publisher, partnered with my organization, Smart Stepfamilies®, in 2012 to begin a major initiative to blended families.
 Much has happened in the field of stepfamily ministry, but we still have a long way to go.

 To the stepfamilies reading this book: You are part of the church.
 And as members of God’s family, you have an opportunity to serve in his kingdom.
 As members of his church, you have a responsibility to be involved in ministry.
 My prayer is that this chapter will encourage you to initiate a local stepfamily educational group.
 Begin, perhaps, by sharing this chapter (or entire book) with your minister, and then find resources for launching your local ministry at smartstepfamilies.com.
 Believing that some ministry leaders will read this chapter first, I have repeated some information from other sections of the book, hoping that they, too, will catch a vision for stepfamily ministry.